EricssonResearch/dnt/doc/config_format.md

 The available actions are the following:

 * `{before|after} header add newheader fieldname=fieldvalue` adds a new header of type `newheader` with the given field values at the given position relative to `header`
-    * if `newheader` has a nextheader field, it will be filled with the correct type code automatically
+    * if `newheader` has a nextheader field, it will be filled with the correct type code automatically (manually setting that field disables this automation)
     * if `newheader` has a sequence number field, a `writeseq` action is automatically inserted after the `add` action
     * if `newheader` has a timestamp field, a `writetstamp` action is automatically inserted after the `add` action
+    * the `fieldname=fieldvalue` assignments have the same rules as the `edit` action, but note that the header is not specified here because it's implicitly `newheader`
 * `del header` removes the given header from the packet
 * `delay delay [offload]` puts the packet in a delay buffer, where it will be kept until the specified *delay* milliseconds have passed since the timestamp value of the packet; the *delay* should be between 0 and 2000 ms and it can be a float value as well; there is an optional `offload` parameter; when `offload` is set, it will use an external delay mechanism provided by the OS, for example ETF qdisc; however if `offload` is set and ETF is not configured, no packets will be delayed; we assume that ETF qdisc is configured on the interface; the delay is influenced by the ETF's delta; the ETF qdisc will schedule its next wake-up time for the next packet's txtime minus the delta value; precision of the actual delay depends on the software configuration and the ETF hardware `offload` support; in hardware `offload` case the system clock and the network interface's clock must be synchronized
 * `drop` unconditionally drops the packet; no further actions can be in the pipeline